Dr. Moreu Leads Students on Summer STEM Event

 This summer, middle and high school students from around New Mexico took part in a engineering and science field trip, hosted by UNM’s School of Engineering Summer Academy and thanks to a partnership between The University of New Mexico School of Engineering and the Federal Railway Administration (FRA).

-This event was part of a three-year project, led by Fernando Moreu, associate professor in the University of New Mexico’s Department of Civil, Construction and Environmental Engineering, and his Smart Management of Infrastructure Laboratory (SMILab).
+This event was part of a three-year project, led by Dr. Fernando Moreu, associate professor in the University of New Mexico’s Department of Civil, Construction and Environmental Engineering, and his Smart Management of Infrastructure Laboratory (SMILab).
 He collaborated with the Rail Runner, CN Railways, Florida A&M University and Stanford University on the project.

 One goal of this event is to help get more New Mexico students interested in science and attract young people into STEM disciplines.